112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 The ..
-French have a lower living standard than, we i n tho i nited States, (So do the Poles, the Russians, . th e Greeks, the Yugoslavs . the Chinese, the Mexicans, th e Hindus . the Turks . and most of the other peoples of th e world . )
+French have a lower living standard than, we i n tho i nited States, (So do the Poles, the Russians, . th e Greeks, the Yugoslavs . the Chinese, the Mexicans, the Hindus . the Turks . and most of the other peoples of the world . )
 Sanitary standards rise as the standard of living rises .
 France is not as prosperous as . we are .
 It is not chea p